Mudbound

-Mudbound (2008) is the debut novel by American author Hillary Jordan.
+Mudbound is the debut novel by American author Hillary Jordan, published in 2008.
 It has been translated into French, Italian, Serbian, Norwegian, Swedish, and Turkish and has sold more than 250,000 copies worldwide.
 The novel took Jordan seven years to write.
 She started it while studying for an MFA in Creative Writing from Columbia University.
 It was adapted as a 2017 film of the same title.

 Plot summary

 In the winter of 1946, Henry McAllen moves his city-bred wife, Laura, from their comfortable home in Memphis, Tennessee to a remote cotton farm in the Mississippi Delta—a place she finds both foreign and frightening.
 While Henry works the land he loves, Laura struggles to raise their two young daughters in a crude shack with no indoor plumbing or electricity, under the eye of her hateful, racist father-in-law.
 When it rains, the waters rise up and swallow the bridge to town, stranding the family in a sea of mud.

-As the McAllens are being tested in every way, two celebrated soldiers of World War II return home to the Delta.
-Jamie McAllen is everything his older brother Henry is not: charming, handsome, and sensitive to Laura’s plight, but also haunted by his memories of combat.
-Ronsel Jackson, eldest son of the black tenant farmers who live on the McAllen farm, comes home from fighting the Nazis with the shine of a war hero, only to face far more personal—and dangerous—battles against the ingrained bigotry of his own countrymen.
-It is the unlikely friendship of these two brothers-in-arms, and the passions they arouse in others, that drive the novel to its tragic conclusion.
+As the McAllen family endures mounting hardships, two World War II veterans return to the Mississippi Delta carrying the weight of their experiences abroad.
+Jamie McAllen is markedly different from his elder brother Henry, more personable and empathetic, particularly toward Laura’s struggles, yet deeply affected by the trauma of combat.
+Ronsel Jackson, the eldest son of Black tenant farmers working the McAllen land, returns home decorated and respected for his service in Europe.
+However, his sense of dignity and accomplishment soon confronts the entrenched racial prejudice of his own society.
+The evolving bond between the two men, shaped by shared wartime experiences yet divided by the realities of the American South, sets in motion a chain of events that ultimately leads to tragedy.